Learning to Shape Rewards using a Game of Two Partners: Our Framework

-As {\fontfamily{cmss}\selectfont Controller}'s policy can be learned using any RL method, ROSA easily adopts any existing RL algorithm for {\fontfamily{cmss}\selectfont Controller}.
-Note that unlike reward-shaping methods e.g. \citep{ng1999policy}, the function $\phi$ now contains an action term $a^2$ which is chosen by {\fontfamily{cmss}\selectfont Shaper} which enables the best shaping-reward function to be learned online.
-The presence of an action term may spoil the policy invariance result in \citep{ng1999policy}.
-We however prove an policy invariance result (Prop. \ref{invariance_prop}) analogous to that in \citep{ng1999policy} and show RIGA preserves the optimal policy for $\mathfrak{M}$.
+As the {\fontfamily{cmss}\selectfont Controller}'s policy can be learned using any RL method, ROSA easily adopts any existing RL algorithm for the {\fontfamily{cmss}\selectfont Controller}.
+Note that unlike reward-shaping methods e.g. \cite{ng1999policy}, our shaping reward function $F$ consists of actions $a^2$ which are chosen by the {\fontfamily{cmss}\selectfont Shaper} which enables a shaping-reward function to be learned online.
+We later prove an policy invariance result (Prop. \ref{invariance_prop}) analogous to that in \cite{ng1999policy} and show ROSA preserves the optimal policy of the agent's underlying MDP.